UK Trade Policy Review

 This UK Trade Policy Review will focus on trade policy effectiveness and coherence with broader policy objectives and concerns.

-While the WTO report focuses largely on a detailed analysis of specific trade measures and sectoral issues, our Review will address issues thematically.
-It will address the way trade policy interacts with key issues, such as sustainability, economic security, regional development, industrial policy in a digital age, and inclusiveness.
+While the WTO report focuses largely on a detailed analysis of specific trade measures and sectoral issues, our Review addresses issues thematically.
+It also examines the way trade policy interacts with key issues, such as sustainability, economic security, regional development, industrial policy in a digital age, and inclusiveness.

-The Review will comprise a holistic evaluation of the UK’s trade policies, addressing a major gap in the UK trade policy formulation process.
+The Review comprises a holistic evaluation of the UK’s trade policies, addressing a major gap in the UK trade policy formulation process.

 Key Dates